Photo taken at Fort Ord © 2001 by Bruce Delgado

 Last updated: Sep 7, 2007 12:16

-Sandy, inland, late-Pleistocene sand deposits (Arnold soil series) overtopping leached Aromas sandstone parent material on mesas and hillsides of maritime chaparral and along edges of coast live oak (Quercus agrifolia) woodland.
+Sandy, inland, late-Pleistocene sand deposits (Arnold series) overtopping leached Aromas Sands Formation parent material on mesas and hillsides of maritime chaparral and along edges of coast live oak (Quercus agrifolia var. agrifolia) woodland, < 350 m.

-Erect, large shrubs to ca 3 m tall, basal burl absent; twigs finely glandular and bristly; leaves petiolate, the petiole 4–6 mm long, blade 2–3 cm long, 1.5–3 cm wide, surfaces isofacial, dark green to very slightly glaucous, finely papillate, scabrous, with both glandular and bristly trichomes; inflorescence a 4–10 branched raceme, densely glandular, inflorescence bracts longer or same length as pedicels; berries with both glandular and bristly trichomes.
+Erect, shrubs to 3 m tall, basal burl absent; twigs, leaves, nascent inflorescence axis, bract, pedicel, ovary, fruit glandular-hairy; leaves erect, not overlapped, petiole 4–6 mm long, blade 2–3 cm long, 1.5–3 cm wide, blade surfaces similar, dark green to very slightly glaucous, finely papillate, scabrous, dull, glandular-hairy; inflorescence paniculate, 4–10-branched, bracts 3–12 mm, leaf-like, green, persistent; berries 8–12 mm wide, sticky (Parker et al. 2013).

 Endemic to the Monterey Bay region of California.

 The most immediate conservation threats are erosion and fire suppression.
 The latter interferes with the Monterey manzanita's ability to reproduce, due the fact that the it, like other obligate seeders, requires periodic fires for germination.
 In contrast, burl-forming manzanitas can resprout after fire.
-Mowing had reduced regeneration of the manzanita at Parker Flats on Ft.
-Ord—hence the reason for burning the area in 2005.
-Another threat is competition from invasive species.
+Mowing had reduced regeneration of the manzanita at Parker Flats on Fort Ord—hence the reason for burning the area in 2005.
+Another threat is competition from invasive species, however twenty years of weed abatement on the Monument have contributed greatly to the health of this and other rare species there.

 The reported location for San Luis Obispo County requires field study.
-Wells (1993) did not include San Luis Obispo within the known range, suggesting the specimen has been annotated to another taxon.
-Occurrences in and around the Monterey airport were eliminated in the 1980s; the remaining large stable occurrences are on Ft.
-Ord where the species occupies thousands of acres.
+Parker et al. (2013) do not include San Luis Obispo within the known range.
+Occurrences in and around the Monterey airport were eliminated in the 1980s.
 A report from upper Carmel Valley has not been located in recent years.

 Griffin, J. R. 1978.
 Maritime chaparral and endemic shrubs of the Monterey Bay region, California.
 Madroño 25:65–112.